geerlingguy/pi-nvr/README.md

 ## Current Status

 I'm experimenting with many different DVR applications.
+From time to time, I create videos about NVR solutions, and I'll update this list with all the related videos:

+  - [I spy, with my little Pi...](https://www.youtube.com/watch?v=7wkVGcdI2vk) (on Frigate + Axzez Interceptor + CM4)

 See the 'NVR Solutions' section below for my thoughts on different applications, and read through the GitHub issues to see current progress in testing.